sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-6-casting.rst.txt

 ..	index::
 	pair: double; precision format

-Although it's not on the AP exam, you can format long decimal numbers to just show 2 digits after the decimal point with the following code:
+You can format long decimal numbers to just show 2 digits after the decimal point with the following code:

 .. activecode:: double_precision
    :language: java